google/googletest/googlemock/docs/cook_book.md

 2.  `NiceMock<MockFoo>` and `StrictMock<MockFoo>` may not work correctly if the destructor of `MockFoo` is not virtual.
 We would like to fix this, but it requires cleaning up existing tests.
-3. During the constructor or destructor of `MockFoo`, the mock object is *not* nice or strict.
-This may cause surprises if the constructor or destructor calls a mock method on `this` object.
-(This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual method of `this` object, that method is treated as non-virtual.
-In other words, to the base class's constructor or destructor, `this` object behaves like an instance of the base class, not the derived class.
-This rule is required for safety.
-Otherwise a base constructor may use members of a derived class before they are initialized, or a base destructor may use members of a derived class after they have been destroyed.)

 Finally, you should be **very cautious** about when to use naggy or strict mocks, as they tend to make tests more brittle and harder to maintain.
 When you